alberto-escobar/alberto-escobar.github.io/blog/_posts/2025-12-1-CHIN-131-Final-Project.md

 “China must become rich and strong, the nation must prosper, and the population must be controlled.”

-These kinds of slogans were extremely common across China during the late 20th century.
+These kinds of slogans were extremely common across China during the mid to late 20th century.
 They were used to encourage families to stop having too many children as the government became concerned about population growth.
 Many of these slogans appeared before the formal introduction of the One-Child Policy, making them a snapshot of the government’s messaging strategy at the time.